Poliandr/MLOPs_group_2/README.md

 ----------------

- In order to remote the repository you should use ID_FOLDER
+ In order to remote the repository you should use 'ID_FOLDER'

     18aBRTpFRJMBK-ngecXdbx91aPD2f0Emg